 This 100-year-old traditional merchant house was once a sake brewery and is worth visiting if you are interested in traditional architecture and touring a well-preserved Japanese-style house.

-Open: Daily 9.30 am – 3.30 pm
+Open: Wednesday – Sunday 9.30 am – 3.30 pm

 Entrance: ¥500

 Across the other side of the river is another market, the Jinya-mae Morning Market.
-When we visited in April, it was very quiet in comparison to the Miyagawa Morning Market with only a few fruit and vegetable vendors stalls.
+When we visited in April, it was very quiet in comparison to the Miyagawa Morning Market with only a few fruit and vegetable vendor stalls.

 Hida Folk Village